THE MEANING OF HUMAN-COMPUTER INTERACTION

 change and global warming.

-The decision-makers are
+The decision-makers are those who

-this while healthy researchers and philosophers deal with the issues in this present
+while healthy researchers and philosophers deal with the issues in this present

 text).
 When she "interacted" with the computer at 1177.se in order to